snapshot-labs/drop/README.md

 #
-Attepting to restict contract interaction to validators by adding yet another merkle-root.
+Attepting to restict contract interaction to validators by adding another merkle-root inide the 'factory' contract.